T356 - Week 1 Fall 2013

 time thinking about and planning the projects you'll be

-producing.
+creating well in advance of the time that they're produced.
 Everyone has to produce 4 projects:

 - Public Service Announcement